Physical Therapy vs. Physical Rehabilitation – What’s the Difference?

 The therapies used for treatment are intended to help improve your quality of life by restoring your body’s natural functionality.
 The injuries or illnesses treated could be affecting your joints, muscles, tendons, ligaments, bones, spinal cord, brain, or nervous system.

-Rehabilitation can not only improve the physical aspect of your well-being but your mental and cognitive state as well.
+Rehabilitation can not only improve the physical aspect of your well-being but also your mental and cognitive state.
 It should also be noted that treatments may differ by age, especially with pediatric and geriatric therapy.

-Physical rehabilitation covers three major types of therapies.
+Physical rehabilitation typically covers three major types of therapies.

 Physical Therapy

 Physical therapy (PT) is the treatment of disease or injury with physical techniques such as exercise, cold and heat treatments, massage, and stretching.
-PT can be practiced in a hospital, an outpatient clinic, and even at home.
-It can help with conditions like arthritis, joint replacement, sports injury, knee pain, back pain, carpal tunnel syndrome, and many more.
+PT can be practiced in a hospital, an outpatient clinic, or even at home.
+It can help with conditions like arthritis, joint replacements, sports injuries, knee pain, back pain, carpal tunnel syndrome, and much more.

 Occupational Therapy

-Occupational therapy (OT) is similar to physical therapy but focuses more on helping you become independent in performing activities of daily life (ADL).
+Occupational therapy (OT) is similar to physical therapy but focuses more on your upper extremities (arms and hands) to help you become independent in performing activities of daily life (ADL).
 These activities may include brushing your teeth, getting dressed, or simply getting out of bed; each session is customized to your normal living behaviors.
 Many of the therapies and treatments may also be similar to those practiced with physical therapy.
 While PT focuses on improving the functionality of your body, OT focuses on the actual activity that you need or want to perform every day.

 Speech and Language Therapy

 Speech therapy focuses on the improvement of language, communication, swallowing, and fluency.
-One of the most common symptoms that we treat at Sheltering Arms is dysphagia, which refers to difficulty swallowing.
-Dysphagia can be caused by a stroke, multiple sclerosis, Parkinson’s disease, cancer, or healing from a physical injury and can affect your tongue, mouth, throat, or esophagus.
+One of the most common symptoms that we treat at Sheltering Arms Institute is dysphagia, which refers to difficulty swallowing.
+Dysphagia can be caused by a stroke, multiple sclerosis, Parkinson’s disease, cancer, or a physical injury affecting your tongue, mouth, throat, or esophagus.

 Share This Post: